 The Co-op Passage features REI's Powerlock system, which is a standard lever locking mechanism.
 On the Passage model, the lever locks are plastic, which although we didn't experience any issues with on trail, made us a little wary of the durability of the mechanism.
 We thought the REI Co-op Flash Carbon had a slightly upgraded version of the Powerlock system, with aluminum levers which felt a little more burly to us.
 However, the Passage is also significantly less expensive than the Flash Carbon.
 The Powerlock system works just fine, and we were satisfied with its ability to keep our poles at the desired length.

 The Co-op Passage is on the lighter end of the aluminum poles in our review this year at 19.4 ounces.
 The Passage is a pretty great price to weight ratio; for example, the Black Diamond Trail Back is two ounces heavier, at 21.4 ounces, and costs $10 more.
-If you're looking for something a little more lightweight, take a look at the carbon fiber poles we reviewed this year like the Black Diamond Alpine Carbon Cork or the Leki Micro Vario Carbon.
+If you're looking for something a little more lightweight, take a look at the carbon fiber poles we reviewed this year like the Black Diamond Alpine Carbon Cork, the Cascade Mountain Tech, or the Leki Micro Vario Carbon.